 Every night at 8 pm and in all weather conditions the Last Post is sounded.
 The fallen soldiers of World War I are remembered.
 The Last Post ceremony has been organised since 1928 by the Last Post Association.

 The Cloth Hall of Ypres was built in 1304.
 During World War I the building was almost totally destroyed.
 The building was mainly used as a sales and storage place of cloth and was completely reconstructed in its original form.
 The Cloth Hall is one of Europe’s largest civil buildings in gothic style.

-The steeple that rises in the middle of the Cloth Hall, the Belfry.
+The steeple that rises in the middle of the Cloth Hall is the Belfry.
 From here the ‘Cat throwing’ took place.
 The Belfry tower (231 steps) can be visited during a visit to the In Flanders Fields Museum.